-- Up to five members of the public who wish to speak against an application will be allowed to do so.
+- Up to three members of the public who wish to speak against an application will be allowed to do so.
 Each will have up to four minutes in which to state their case

-- Up to five members of the public who wish to speak in favour of an application will then be allowed to speak.
+- Up to three members of the public who wish to speak in favour of an application will then be allowed to speak.
 Again each will have up to four minutes in which to state their case

 - The applicant will then be invited to speak in support of their application

 - Only ward councillors not on the Planning Committee are permitted to make representations.
 Neighbouring ward councillors will also be allowed to make representations where an application will have a significant demonstrable impact on their ward.